BofA says bonuses will rise, but no record payouts

 Rising bonuses have drawn criticism from politicians and others, who complain that Wall Street's losses seem to be socialised while its profits are privatised.

-Regulators and lawmakers have pressed banks to tie compensation to longer-term performance and to pay more in stock.
+Regulators and lawmakers have pressed to tie compensation to longer-term performance and to pay more in stock.

 Bank of America will likely pay banking employees' compensation roughly 75 percent in stock and 25 percent in cash, according to a person briefed on the matter.
 This is likely to be in line with other Wall Street firms, the source said.